Big change for big rigs: California unveils mandate to phase out diesel trucks

 These large companies and federal agencies would have a choice on how to comply: They could purchase only zero-emission vehicles beginning in 2024 while retiring diesel trucks at the end of their useful life.
 Or they could phase-in zero-emission trucks as a percentage of their total fleet, starting with 10% of delivery trucks and other types that are the easiest to electrify in 2025, then ramping up to 100% between 2035 and 2042.

-The requirements for converting fleets would not apply to smaller companies.
+The requirements for converting fleets would not apply to smaller companies, unless they were using a larger company’s trucks.
 They could keep their trucks as long as they want under the proposal, although their new purchases would have to be zero-emission by 2040, according to Tony Brasil, chief of the air board’s transportation and technology branch.

 “We also believe that some of the market dynamics will probably encourage fleets to replace their trucks earlier,” Brasil said.
 “As new zero emission trucks become available, the cost of operation is considerably lower.”